-Knowing how to moisturise and hydrate dry hair involves using the right products and developing healthy hair habits.
-To achieve and maintain hydration, read our top tips.
+Knowing how to moisturise and hydrate dry hair involves using the right hair care products and developing healthy hair habits.
+To achieve and maintain hair hydration, read our top tips.

 Hair masks can help breathe life into your hair, particularly its ends.
 Your ends are the oldest part of your hair and therefore suffer from the most dryness.
-Our Masque Magistral is an excellent solution, nourishing your hair at the fibre’s core.
+Our Nutritive Masquintense Riche Hair Mask is excellent at moisturising dry hair by nourishing hair fibres at the core.
 You can even take your hair mask treatment to the next level by applying it under a shower cap or plastic wrap – this creates heat that will further open up the hair cuticle and allow the product to penetrate deeper.
-If an at-home hair mask isn’t enough, consider visiting us for our signature Fusio-Dose treatment.
+If an at-home hair mask isn't enough, consider using an in-salon treatment like our signature Fusio-Dose In-Salon treatment.

-It’s no secret that heat styling tools can dry out the hair.
+It’s no secret that heat styling tools can dry out the hair and may lead to heat damage.
+If you tend to style your hair with heat tools, always use a hair heat protectant to protect hair from any damage.
+The Nutritive Nectar Thermique Blow Dry Cream is a hydrating anti-frizz blow dry cream that will provide essential moisture while protecting hair from heat.
 Aside from minimising your use of heat styling tools in general, you can also use the ‘cool’ function of your blow dryer at the end of your styling session to seal your hair.
-This offers shine, locks in the conditioning agents you’ve used, and closes the hair cuticle.
+This offers shine, locks in the conditioning agents you've used, and closes the hair cuticle.

 Too many of us have become accustomed to the idea that our hair needs daily washing.
 In reality, this can strip the hair of its natural oils and overload it with product.
 Instead, try to leave a few days between washes.
 If you feel like you still need some sort of hair cleanse, skip the shampoo and just rinse your hair with water, maybe applying some conditioner to your ends to infuse it with extra hydration.